artsy/ezel/README.md

 Don't get locked into choosing between single page app or fully server-side rendered pages.
 Ezel's modular structure and shared server/client code makes it easy to decide what patterns and tools are best on a case by case basis.

-### Isomorphic
+### Run on both sides

-Ezel uses [isomorphic](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/) modules that run in the browser and on the server.
+Ezel [shares javascript modules that run in the browser and on the server](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/).
 This means you can [optimize initial page load](https://blog.twitter.com/2012/improving-performance-twittercom) and SEO by sharing templates that can render on the server or client.
 This also makes it easy to test all of your code in node.js using [benv](http://github.com/artsy/benv) and [zombie](http://zombie.labnotes.org/) for robust, fast, and easy to set up tests.

 ## Getting Started